alexnardini/FLAM3_for_SideFX_Houdini/README.md

 ## Considerations

-Fractal flames are really expensive to compute, no wonder GPUs made miracles in this field too.
+Fractal flames are really expensive to compute, no wonder GPUs have made miracles in this field too.

 Being inside Houdini has its major advantages.
-Only think at the possibilities you have to animate those flames using Houdini's procedural paradigm and toolsets.
-And the ability to create a pipeline around this tool easily using Houdini's Python HOM libraries.
+Only think of the possibilities you have to animate those flames using Houdini's procedural paradigm and toolsets.
+And the ability to create a pipeline around this tool using Houdini's Python HOM libraries.

 Karma with the integrated Nvidia Optix denoiser is a great combo to render your fractal images.

-CVEX language doesnt have a switch/case constructor, neither any form of pointer functions and such.
-To get to the selected variation I chained hundreds of `if`/`else if` statements.
-Even tho I partitioned them in the best way I could, this part become a bit of a bottle neck of the entire implementation.
+CVEX language doesn't have a switch/case constructor, nor any form of pointer functions and such.
+To get to the selected variation, I chained hundreds of `if`/`else if` statements.
+Even though I partitioned them in the best way I could, this part became a bit of a bottleneck of the entire implementation.

-Almost all fractal flame images on my website and instagram use an average of 64 iterations max, some use less and some a bit more.
+Almost all fractal flame images on my website and instagram use an average of 64 iterations max, Some use less, and some use a bit more.
 A few exceptions went above 128 and up to 256/512.

-Some flames require truly an high amount of iterations to resolve properly.
+Some flames require a truly high number of iterations to resolve properly.

-**Below are some presets that Chaotica software ship with, ported inside FLAM3 for Houdini.
+**Below are some presets that Chaotica software ships with, ported inside FLAM3 for Houdini.
-They have been choosen because they use variations I have implemented too and because some are really expensive to solve**.
+They have been chosen because they use variations I have implemented and because some are really expensive to solve**.

-Some require thousands of iterations to show you the proper results, some of them require hundreds and some others are really quick.
+Some require thousands of iterations to show you the proper results; some of them require hundreds, and some others are really quick.

 ### Lets start with this gnarl preset: